Skip to main content

 Clowney is remembered by many as a preacher, perhaps the most gifted proponent and practitioner of redemptive-historical preaching of this generation.
 He was unique in his ability to pick up the threads of redemptive history and to weave a rich expositional tapestry that brought Christ in all his perfections and glory before God’s people so that they were drawn to love and worship the Redeemer.

 His writing displays the great theme of life, namely Christ’s presence in the whole of Scripture and his present work in the church.
 His books include Preaching and Biblical Theology, Called to the Ministry, Christian Meditation, Doctrine of the Church, The Message of I Peter, The Unfolding Mystery, and the Preaching Christ in all of Scripture.
-Some of these titles have been translated for the benefit of the worldwide church.
+Some of these titles have been translated for the benefit of the worldwide Church.
 His last book, How Christ Transforms the Ten Commandments, was accepted by his publisher only days before his death.

 Clowney left a legacy of not only written books and articles, but a great number of sermons and lectures, as well as magazine columns such as the humor column “Eutychus and His Kin” for Christianity Today and Bible studies for Tabletalk.
 His sense of humor and his love for people left as mark wherever he went.
 In the last week of his life, one attending nurse, laughing as she left his room, exclaimed, “What a sweet man!”
 Those who knew and loved him would agree.

-[adapted from Edmund P. Clowney's memorial program]
+[Adapted from Edmund P. Clowney's memorial program.]

 Extent